 (2) The amounts reported represent the aggregate grant date fair value of the stock option awards granted during the year ended December 31, 2023, calculated in accordance with FASB ASC 718 for share-based compensation transactions.
-The assumptions used in calculating the grant date fair value of the stock options reported in this column are set forth in Note 2 to Legacy Tectonic's consolidated financial statements for each of the years ended December 31, 2022 and 2023 included elsewhere in this prospectus.
+The assumptions used in calculating the grant date fair value of the stock options reported in this column are set forth in Note 2 to Legacy Tectonic's consolidated financial statements for each of the years ended December 31, 2022 and 2023 included elsewhere in this the registration statement of which this prospectus forms a part.
 These amounts do not correspond to the actual economic value that may be received by Legacy Tectonic's named executive officers upon the exercise of the stock options or any sale of the underlying shares of common stock.